propfeds/terminal-blues/readme.md

 ## Footnotes

-[^1]: Though some items have custom textures for ease of identification.
+[^1]: Some items have custom textures for ease of identification.